-Mellars, Paul & Andrews, M. V. Excavations on Oronsay: prehistoric human ecology on a small island.
-(Edinburgh University Press, 1987).
+Mellars, Paul, Andrews, M. V.: Excavations on Oronsay: prehistoric human ecology on a small island.
+Edinburgh University Press, Edinburgh (1987).

-Mellars, Paul & Andrews, M. V. Excavations on Oronsay: prehistoric human ecology on a small island.
-(Edinburgh University Press, 1987).
+Mellars, Paul, Andrews, M. V.: Excavations on Oronsay: prehistoric human ecology on a small island.
+Edinburgh University Press, Edinburgh (1987).

-Mithen, Steven J. Hunter-gatherer landscape archaeology: the Southern Hebrides Mesolithic project, 1988-1998. vol. McDonald Institute monographs (McDonald Institute for Archaeological Research, 2000).
+Mithen, Steven J.: Hunter-gatherer landscape archaeology: the Southern Hebrides Mesolithic project, 1988-1998.
+McDonald Institute for Archaeological Research, Cambridge (2000).

 S.J.
-Mithen & B. Finlayson.
-Red deer hunters on Colonsay?
+Mithen, B. Finlayson: Red deer hunters on Colonsay?
 The implications for the interpretation of the Oronsay middens.
-Proceedings of the Prehistoric Society 57, (1991).
+Proceedings of the Prehistoric Society.
+57, (1991).

-O'Sullivan, A. Last foragers or first farmers?
-Interpreting an early prehistoric wetland occupation site on the Shannon estuary, Republic of Ireland. in Mesolithic lifeways: current research from Britain and Ireland vol. Leicester archaeology monographs (School of Archaeological Studies, University of Leicester, 2000).
+O'Sullivan, A: Last foragers or first farmers?
+Interpreting an early prehistoric wetland occupation site on the Shannon estuary, Republic of Ireland.
+In: Mesolithic lifeways: current research from Britain and Ireland.
+School of Archaeological Studies, University of Leicester, Leicester (2000).

-Palmer, Susann & Thomas, Kenneth D. Culverwell Mesolthic habitation site, Isle of Portland, Dorset: excavation report and research studies. vol. BAR British series (Archaeopress, 1999).
+Palmer, Susann, Thomas, Kenneth D.: Culverwell Mesolthic habitation site, Isle of Portland, Dorset: excavation report and research studies.
+Archaeopress, Oxford (1999).

-Waddington, C. A Mesolithic site at Howick, Northumberland: a preliminary report.
-Archaeologia aeliana (1822).
+Waddington, C.: A Mesolithic site at Howick, Northumberland: a preliminary report.
+Archaeologia aeliana.
+(1822).

-Waddington, Clive & Bailey, G. N. Mesolithic settlement in the North Sea Basin: a case study from Howick, North-East England.
-(Oxbow, 2007).
+Waddington, Clive, Bailey, G. N.: Mesolithic settlement in the North Sea Basin: a case study from Howick, North-East England.
+Oxbow, Oxford (2007).

-Wickham-Jones, C. R., Clarke, A., Butler, S., & Society of Antiquaries of Scotland.
-Rhum: Mesolithic and later sites at Kinloch excavations 1984-1986. vol. Society of Antiquaries of Scotland monograph series (Society of Antiquaries of Scotland, 1990).
+Wickham-Jones, C. R., Clarke, A., Butler, S., Society of Antiquaries of Scotland: Rhum: Mesolithic and later sites at Kinloch excavations 1984-1986.
+Society of Antiquaries of Scotland, Edinburgh (1990).

-Barker, Graeme.
-Transitions to farming in Europe: ex oriente lux? in The agricultural revolution in prehistory: why did foragers become farmers?
-(Oxford University Press, 2006).
+Barker, Graeme: Transitions to farming in Europe: ex oriente lux?
+In: The agricultural revolution in prehistory: why did foragers become farmers?
+Oxford University Press, Oxford (2006).

-Gebauer, Anne, Birgitte, Price, & T. Douglas.
-The final frontier: first farmers in northern Europe. in Transitions to agriculture in prehistory vol. Monographs in world archaeology (Prehistory Press, 1992).
+Gebauer, Anne, Birgitte, Price, T. Douglas: The final frontier: first farmers in northern Europe.
+In: Transitions to agriculture in prehistory.
+Prehistory Press, Madison, Wis (1992).

-Midgley, M. Settlement in north-west Europe: an overview. in Scotland in ancient Europe: the Neolithic and Early Bronze Age of Scotland in their European context (2004).
+Midgley, M: Settlement in north-west Europe: an overview.
+In: Scotland in ancient Europe: the Neolithic and Early Bronze Age of Scotland in their European context. , Edinburgh (2004).

-Milisauskas, Sarunas.
-Middle Neolithic continuity, diversity, innovations and greater complexity, 5500/5000-3500/3000BC. in European prehistory: a survey vol. Interdisciplinary contributions to archaeology (Kluwer Academic/Plenum Publishers, 2002).
+Milisauskas, Sarunas: Middle Neolithic continuity, diversity, innovations and greater complexity, 5500/5000-3500/3000BC.
+In: European prehistory: a survey.
+Kluwer Academic/Plenum Publishers, New York (2002).

-Whittle, A. W. R. Beginnings: houses transformed; ditched enclosures, social arenas. in Europe in the Neolithic: the creation of new worlds vol. Cambridge world archaeology 248-251-266-284 (Cambridge University Press, 1996).
+Whittle, A.W.R.: Beginnings: houses transformed; ditched enclosures, social arenas.
+In: Europe in the Neolithic: the creation of new worlds. pp. 248-251-266-284.
+Cambridge

+University Press, New York (1996).

-Andersen, Niels H. Sarup: Vol.1: The Sarup enclosures: the funnel beaker culture of the Sarup site including two causewaysed camps compared to the contemporary settlements in the area and other European enclosures. vol. Jutland Archaeological Society publications (Jysk Arkæologisk Selskab, 1997).
+Andersen, Niels H.: Sarup: Vol.1: The Sarup enclosures: the funnel beaker culture of the Sarup site including two causewaysed camps compared to the contemporary settlements in the area and other European enclosures.
+Jysk Arkæologisk Selskab, Moesgaard (1997).

-Midgley, Magdalena S. Social dimension of TRB culture. in T.R.B. culture: first farmers of the North European plain 475-485 (Edinburgh University Press, 1992).
+Midgley, Magdalena S: Social dimension of TRB culture.
+In: T.R.B. culture: first farmers of the North European plain. pp. 475-485.
+Edinburgh University Press, Edinburgh (1992).

-Lars Larsson.
-The Mesolithic of Southern Scandinavia.
-Journal of World Prehistory 4, 257-309.
+Lars Larsson: The Mesolithic of Southern Scandinavia.
+Journal of World Prehistory.
+4, 257-309.

-Lars Larsson.
-The Mesolithic of Southern Scandinavia.
-Journal of World Prehistory 4, 257-309.
+Lars Larsson: The Mesolithic of Southern Scandinavia.
+Journal of World Prehistory.
+4, 257-309.

-Madsen, T. Earthen long barrows and timber structures: aspects of early Neolithic mortuary practices in Denmark.
-Proceedings of the Prehistoric Society (1979).
+Madsen, T.: Earthen long barrows and timber structures: aspects of early Neolithic mortuary practices in Denmark.
+Proceedings of the Prehistoric Society.
+(1979).

-Meyer, M. Palisaded enclosures in the German Neolithic. in Behind wooden walls: Neolithic palisaded enclosures in Europe vol. BAR international series (Archaeopress, 2002).
+Meyer, M.: Palisaded enclosures in the German Neolithic.
+In: Behind wooden walls: Neolithic palisaded enclosures in Europe.
+Archaeopress, Oxford (2002).

-Midgley, Magdalena S. The monumental cemeteries of prehistoric Europe. vol. Revealing history (Tempus, 2005).
+Midgley, Magdalena S.: The monumental cemeteries of prehistoric Europe.
+Tempus, Stroud

-Thomas, J. The descent of the British Neolithic. in Time, culture and identity: an interpretative archaeology (Routledge, 1996).
+Thomas, J.: The descent of the British Neolithic.
+In: Time, culture and identity: an interpretative archaeology.
+Routledge, New York (1996).

-Topping, Peter & Varndell, Gillian.
-Enclosures in Neolithic Europe: essays on Causewayed and non-causewayed sites.
-(Oxbow, 2002).
+Topping, Peter, Varndell, Gillian: Enclosures in Neolithic Europe: essays on Causewayed and non-causewayed sites.
+Oxbow, Oxford (2002).

-Brown, A. Dating the onset of cereal cultivation in Britain and Ireland: the evidence from charred cereal grains.
-Antiquity 81, 1042-1052 (2007).
+Brown, A.: Dating the onset of cereal cultivation in Britain and Ireland: the evidence from charred cereal grains.
+Antiquity.
+81, 1042-1052 (2007).

-Jones, G. & Rowley-Conwy, P. On the importance of cereal cultivation in the British Neolithic. in The origins and spread of domestic plants in southwest Asia and Europe vol. University College London Institute of Archaeology publications (Left Coast Press, 2007).
+Jones, G., Rowley-Conwy, P.: On the importance of cereal cultivation in the British Neolithic.
+In: The origins and spread of domestic plants in southwest Asia and Europe.
+Left Coast Press, Walnut Creek, CA (2007).